moby/moby/README.md

 We are always thrilled to receive pull requests, and do our best to process them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.

 If your pull request is not accepted on the first try, don't be discouraged!
-If there's a problen with the implementation, hopefully you received feedback on what to improve.
+If there's a problem with the implementation, hopefully you received feedback on what to improve.

 We're trying very hard to keep Docker lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However there might be a way to implement that feature *on top of* docker.
+However, there might be a way to implement that feature *on top of* docker.

 ### Discuss your design on the mailing list